-Water demand estimation is the primary considerations for planning and design of the irrigation scheduling of a scheme.
-For the rice irrigation systems in Malaysia, typical design presaturation and supplementary modules are 2.31 L/s/ha (20 mm/day) and 1.16 L/s/ha (10 mm/day), respectively.
+estimation Water demand the primary is considerations for planning and design of the irrigation scheduling of a scheme.
+For the rice irrigation systems in Malaysia, typical design presaturation and supplementary modules are 2.31 L/s/ha (20 mm/d) and 1.16 L/s/ha (10 mm/d), respectively.
 The total water requirement for rice production is about 1,000-1,500 mm depending on the variability among rice granaries^[4].
 The water requirement for pre-saturation is theoretically 150-200 mm but can be increases as for longer duration.
 A huge amount of water is supplied to inundate fields for presaturation before planting of the crop.
-The required irrigation water during the normal irrigation period shall be allocated on the basis of the equation (3):
+The required irrigation water during the normal irrigation period shall be allocated on the basis of the Equation (3):